sodadata/docs/soda/quick-start-prod.md

 In this example, the Data Engineer creates multiple checks after ingestion, after transformation, and before pushing the information to a visualization and reporting tool.

-### Transformation checks
+### Transform checks

-After building a simple dbt model transformation that creates a new fact table which gathers data about products, product categories, and subcategories [dbt/models/category/fact_product_category.sql], the Engineer realizes that some of the products in the dataset do not have an assigned category or subcategory, which means those values would not be included in the report.
-To mitigate the issue and get a warning when these values are missing, they write the following checks on the `fact_product_category` dataset that the transformation produced.
+After building a simple dbt model transformation that creates a new fact table which gathers data about products, product categories, and subcategories (<a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/dbt%20models/transform/fact_product_category.sql" target="_blank">see dbt model</a>), the Engineer realizes that some of the products in the dataset do not have an assigned category or subcategory, which means those values would erroneously be excluded from the report.

-fact_product_category.yml
+To mitigate the issue and get a warning when these values are missing, they create a new checks YAML file and write the following checks for the `fact_product_category` dataset that the transformation produced.

+<a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/soda/transform-checks/fact_product_category.yml" target="_blank">fact_product_category.yml</a>
 {% include code-header.html %}
 ```yaml
 checks for fact_product_category: